ComputationalPhysiology/simula-tools-meetup/index.md

 ### Upcoming meetings

-- 02.10.23 - TBD (maybe cancel due to høstferie)
-- 16.10.23 - Thomas: Running scripts and settings up your environment on ex3
 - 30.10.23 - Marius will find a dataset that we will try to visualize
 - 13.11.23 - Henrik (and maybe others) will talk about open science
 - 27.11.23 - TBD